 - Traditionally science careers outreach focus on what scientists and engineers “DO” which can create a conflict between girls’ self-identity and their perception of a STEM-identity

-People Like Me, written by Professor MacDonald and WISE builds on this – helping girls articulate their self-identity using adjectives and matching to the 12 types of scientist, drawing on research from the Science Council and through this discovering inspirational female role models – People Like Them!
+People Like Me, co-written by Professor MacDonald and WISE builds on this – helping girls articulate their self-identity using adjectives and matching to the 12 types of scientist, drawing on research from the Science Council and through this discovering inspirational female role models – People Like Them!